ibm-cloud-docs/log-analysis/core/at_events.md

 |-------------------------------------|----------------------------|
 | `logdna.configuration.import`      | This event is generated when an administrator imports user-metadata such as views, and alerts through the logging web UI. |
 | `logdna.configuration.export`      | This event is generated when an administrator exports user-metadata such as views, and alerts through the logging web UI. |
-{: caption="Table 14.
-Events for user-metadata related actions" caption-side="top"}
+{: caption="Events for user-metadata related actions" caption-side="top"}

 The following table lists custom fields that are included in these events: